-We will do everything we can to prevent the stalking and harassment of our employees whether by a colleague, family member or another within their work place
+We will do everything we can to prevent the stalking and harassment of our employees whether by a colleague, family member of another within their workplace.

-We will provide guidance to all managers on appropriate, safe and sensitive responses to employees who disclose they are victims of abuse
+We will provide guidance to all managers on appropriate, safe and sensitive responses to employees who disclose they are victims of abuse.